hieuvp/learning-monitoring/prometheus-introduction/README.md

 <div align="center"><img src="assets/scraping-metrics.png" width="550"></div>

-- This is fundamentally different than other monitoring and alerting systems, (except this is also how Google's Borgmon works).
+- This is fundamentally different from other monitoring and alerting systems, (except this is also how Google's Borgmon works).
 - Rather than using custom scripts that check on particular services and systems, the monitoring data itself is used.